alastairpatrick/qos/README.md

 ### Division

-To reduce context switching overhead, qOS regulates use of the SIO hardware integer dividers.
+To reduce context switching overhead, qOS regulates use of the SIO integer dividers.
 Either core may at any time - including in thread mode or in an ISR - use the / or % operators for integer division or modulo.